roman-milk/roman-milk.github.io/becoming-a-slut-husband-tony.md

+===

- ****** Becoming A Slut Husband: Tony (4) ****** byJust_Plain_Bob© Ronnie gave me a key and for the next two months I stopped by to see her two or three times a week on my way home from work.
+Ronnie gave me a key and for the next two months I stopped by to see her two or three times a week on my way home from work.
 One evening I got there and found a note telling me that she had to do something, but I could wait she would be back in an hour.
 I had nothing better to do than go home to Marie and pretend to be a loving husband so I decided to wait.

  I was sitting at the kitchen table sipping a beer when I heard the front door open.
 After about five minutes when Ronnie hadn't come into the kitchen I got up to go and see where she was.
 I walked out of the kitchen and into the dining room and stopped in my tracks.
 I was looking into the living room and I saw that I wasn't the only one that Veronica had given a key.